 A recent study by IIT Kanpur titled Comprehensive Study of Air Pollution and Green Houses Gases in Delhi, in addition to better construction and maintenance of roads and wall-to-wall pavement of roads, recommends plants and shrubs to be grown on open fields to prevent drifting of dust.

 Several citizens in conversation with Citizen Matters have spoken about experiencing increased dust pollution as a result of heavy construction activity.
 While the Construction and Demolition (C & D) Waste Management Rules 2016 by the Ministry of Environment, Forest and Climate Change has been in force for the last two years, BBMP has not been able to enforce the existing C & D rules.
 As a result debris generated is dumped on streets sides, landfills, lake beds, and upcoming BDA layouts.

 Reports point to the current lack of processing units in Bengaluru to treat construction and demolition waste.
 Dr T V Ramachandra (Centre of Ecological Sciences, IISC) speaks of the increase in dust pollution as a result of C&D waste being discarded on roadsides and besides highways.

-The State Pollution Control Board is mandated to overlook the implementation of the rules.
-KSPCB chairman Lakshman states that they currently have only two vehicles to monitor if builders are following the required norms and they mostly depend on citizen’s to monitor and register complaints.
+The State Pollution Control Board is mandated to oversee the implementation of the rules.
+KSPCB Chairman Lakshman states that they currently have only two vehicles to monitor if builders are following the required norms and they mostly depend on citizen’s to monitor and register complaints.

 |This article is part of a special series: Air Quality in our Cities, and explores the root causes for air pollution and solutions for improving air quality in Bengaluru and Chennai.
 This series has supported with a grant from Climate Trends.|